Pacific Island Books

 At once a recreation of the past and an enthralling picture of the wonders that remain, Graham Collier's journeys capture the spirit of this vast continent, the last great wilderness.
 Hard cover, 194 pages.
 Published in 1999.

 Antarctica: Beyond the Southern Ocean by Colin Monteath.
-Recommended retail price $29.95, our price $25.
+Recommended retail price $29.95.

 Colin Monteath is a hugely respected New Zealand mountaineer, writer and photographer.
 Surprisingly our paths have never crossed apart from a phone conversation, but I have the utmost respect for his work which speaks for itself.
 Due to the inadequacies of our scanner, Colin's name has been left off the photo of the cover, for which I apologize.